What is asthma?

 8.1 Actively involving the patient in asthma management

 The patient’s active cooperation is essential for optimum asthma management.
 During check-up appointments at the doctor’s office, doctors can only determine the asthma condition on that day.
 Daily fluctuations that occur at home can only be recorded by the patient with the help of an asthma diary.
-But this is only effective if lung function and other measured values that change during the course of the illness are documented regularly. make it much easier for asthmatics to record their values.
+But this is only effective if lung function and other measured values that change during the course of the illness are documented regularly.
+Digital measuring devices and asthma apps make it much easier for asthmatics to record their values.

 Ideally, the values are entered daily in a so-called asthma diary, allowing patients to monitor the development of their disease over a long period of time.

 This gives doctors a good overview of the status of a patient’s asthma and how their asthma symptoms affect their everyday life, even outside of check-up appointments.

 8.2 Measuring the FeNO value as part of optimum asthma management